MCYPAA 35 - Nov. 29 - Dec. 1, 2013

-The Board of Central Office is in need of a Secretary.
-Please call Central Office for details: (231) 946-6716
+The Board of Central Office is in need of Board Members.
+Several spots available like Secretary, Chairman, etc. Please call Central Office for details: (231) 946-6716

 Meditation Meeting - Monday